koreachain/koreachain.github.io/docs/nft-chain/revenue-and-tokenomics.md

 - **Governance.** Help shaping the future of the protocol.
 - **Staking.** Earn rewards for securing the network.
 - **Farming.** Provide liquidity and earn more $NFT.
-- **Pristine Collateral in DeFi.** For loans or mint stablecoins.
+- **Pristine Collateral in DeFi.** For loans or minting.
 - **More utilities coming.**

 ### Incentives

 - **Airdrop.** For early supporters.
-- **Burning Events.** A week packed with rewards.
+- **Burning Events. 🔥** A week packed with rewards.
 Burning that reduces supply and rewards holders!
 - **Blockchain Revenue Share.** Stake $NFT to secure the network, receive a consistent share of the NFT-Chain’s success.
 - **Liquidity Farming.** Provide liquidity, earn yield.
 - **RPC Nodes.** Help run the network and get paid for your contribution.